 "I pulled my visor down and heard a bang.
 I never saw the guy from first to last."

-Mr Elsmore was flown to Southampton General Hospital where he later died.'Severe shock'
+Mr Elsmore was flown to Southampton General Hospital where he later died.

 The court heard Ms Paul gave a statement to police saying she was travelling to South Downs College where she works, at the time of the crash.